-Yes.
-In 2012, the Missouri Public Service Commission ("MO PSC") rejected Ameren Missouri's proposed increase in customer charge for residential and small service classes.
-The Commission expressed opposition to shifting costs from volumetric rates to fixed customer charges because it would send the erroneous message to customers that the Commission is discouraging efforts to conserve electricity:
+A. Yes.
+In 2012, the Missouri Public Service Commission ("MO PSC") rejected Ameren Missouri's proposed increase in the customer charge for residential and small service classes.
+The Commission expressed opposition to shifting costs from volumetric rates to fixed customer charges because this would send the erroneous message to customers that the Commission is discouraging efforts to conserve electricity: